andyzeng/apc-vision-toolbox/README.md

 5. Run in terminal `./marvin train models/rgb-fcn/train_shelf_color.json models/weights/vgg16_imagenet_half.marvin` to train a segmentation model on RGB-D data with objects in the shelf (for objects in the tote, use network architecture `models/rgb-fcn/train_shelf_color.json`).

 ## Evaluation Code
-Code used to perform the experiments in the paper; tests the full vision system on the 'Shelf & Tote' benchmark dataset.
+Code used to perform the experiments in our paper; tests the full vision system on the 'Shelf & Tote' benchmark dataset.

 See `evaluation`